benpeyton76/Cryptocurrencies/README.md

 # ***Cryptocurrencies***

 ## ***Purpose:***
-This module will instruct how:
+This module will instruct how to:
 - Describe the differences between supervised and unsupervised learning, including real-world examples of each.
 - Preprocess data for unsupervised learning.
 - Cluster data using the K-means algorithm.